Need a Tow? Call: (301) 540-1600

 When to Call a Towing Company

-There are breakdown situations in which you won’t need to call a tow truck.
-For example, if you know a lot about cars and have the right tools on hand to solve the problem.
+There are many breakdown situations in which you won’t need to call a tow truck.
+For example, if you or someone you’re with knows enough about cars and you have the right tools on hand to solve the problem.

 But there are also many situations in which you will need to call for towing services.
 Let’s go into more details about some of these situations so you can see how a tow truck would get you out of them.

-If you’ve already done everything you know to do and your car just doesn’t want to turn over, it may be time to call a tow truck.
+If you’ve already done everything you know to do and your car just doesn’t want to turn over, it may be time to call a towing company to come help.

 Sometimes, it may be something as simple as a dead battery and all you need is a jump.
 Other times, there are bigger issues that even the tow truck driver can’t fix.